 Catering to the pet food market with the right packaging

-In a recent industry round-up commentator Stefan Hartung perfectly summed up the pet food industry’s packaging needs: “Old norms are getting thrown out of the window and break-through packaging stories are being told.”
+As Stefan Hartung noted in a recent industry round-up, the packaging needs of the pet food industry are changing fast: “Old norms are getting thrown out of the window and break-through packaging stories are being told.”

-The pet food industry is booming, and with it so is its packaging.
-Product packaging is keeping up with the ever-growing pet product catalogue and as pet sales are shifting online; brands want packaging that creates a connection when opened at home, as well as packaging that has high retail shelf-impact.
+The pet food industry is booming, and its packaging is evolving with it.
+Product packaging is keeping pace with an ever-expanding pet product catalogue, and as more pet sales shift online, brands need packaging that creates a connection when opened at home as well as strong shelf impact in retail environments.

-The humanisation of pets has led to the emergence of distinct consumer groups within the pet industry – from owners who humanise their pets, to those who resist humanisation.
-It’s important that any packaging you put out speaks directly to the right target market, using appropriate messaging.
-Pet brands can differentiate by appealing to different niche markets like the urban dog lover, or the pedigree dog owner with classic tastes.
+The humanisation of pets has also led to the emergence of distinct consumer groups within the market, from owners who strongly humanise their pets to those who do not.
+It is important that the packaging you put out speaks directly to the right target market, using the right tone and messaging.
+Pet brands can differentiate by appealing to niche audiences, whether that is the urban dog lover or the pedigree dog owner with more classic tastes.

-Tin packaging is a great option for pet brands because of its premium, luxury connotations.
-At the same time, it’s also versatile and portable and helps keep treats fresh for a long time.
-Tins can be easily customised and personalised to suit any specific breed, and you can launch different product lines with matching packaging.
+Tin packaging is a strong option for pet brands because it carries premium, luxury connotations while also being versatile and portable.
+It helps keep treats fresh for longer, can be easily customised or personalised, and makes it easier to launch matching product lines across a wider range.

 The rise of the pet brand independents

-Though big grocers still dominate the pet care market, there is an increased consumer-led desire for local brands and independents.
-Smaller brands can invest in a totally different type of product marketing, working closely with retailers and early adopters to spread product knowledge via word of mouth.
+Although big grocers still dominate the pet care market, there is a growing consumer-led appetite for local brands and independents.
+Smaller brands can invest in a very different style of product marketing, working closely with retailers and early adopters to build awareness and spread product knowledge through word of mouth.

-Social media sharing has also impacted packaging trends; now products have to look good at home and when in use.
-Pets are big online, and many premium pet brands work with online influencers to help spread the word.
+Social media has also had a major influence on packaging trends.
+Products now need to look good not only on shelf, but also in the home and while in use.
+Pets perform particularly well online, and many premium pet brands work with influencers to help spread the word.

-Small tins like the one we created for ‘The Dog House Random Rewards’ product are perfect for taking on walks, or keeping close by in the home or office.
-The tins’ premium colours and muted branding are a perfect example of how animal themed packaging can be subtle and aesthetically pleasing, as well as practical!
+Small tins like the one we created for ‘The Dog House Random Rewards’ product are perfect for taking on walks or keeping close by in the home or office.
+The tin’s premium colours and muted branding are a great example of how animal-themed packaging can be subtle, aesthetically pleasing and highly practical at the same time.

 Strengthening owner-pet bonds with your packaging